KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 The problem is that we don't know the color of **1599**'s car, so we also don't know that it is *not red*.
 Maybe Toyotas are typically red or 80% are white, *who knows?*

 Ideally, preprocessing of the underlying data stores deals with this category of problems *beforehand*.
-All the missing values would be replaced with meaningful averages, and biases would have been detected and addresses appropriately.
+All the missing values would be replaced with meaningful averages, and biases would have been detected and addressed appropriately.

 Thus, Audlang defines the intuitive complement negation (aka *"any except for"*) as the default behavior.
 Most of the time this will work well when defining audiences.